NabeelGhalib/nabeelghalib.github.io/employee_attrition_analysis/README.md

 4. **Insights and Recommendations:** Summary of key findings and suggestions for improving employee retention.

 ## Conclusion
 This analysis offered valuable insights into factors affecting employee attrition, highlighting areas that could benefit from targeted interventions.
-The recommendations aim to enhance retention strategies and improve overall employee satisfaction.